Racheal-star/Racheal-star/README.md

 Hi, I’m @Racheal-star,

-👀 I’m interested in Machine Learning and software development
+👀 I’m interested in Machine Learning

 🌱 I’m currently learning about machine learning algorithms and their applications.